I did some HTML email testing in various optimized image file formats like jpg, gif, and png.

 Looking at the test results you can see there are not much different, although we did end up saving some filesize and load time on the new 2x images.
 Along with saving some kbs, the ultimate goal of making it look sharp on “Retina” and HiDPI devices was accomplished.

-For a jpg photo images in HTML emails, you can do something similar to the method above.
+For jpg photo images in HTML emails, you can do something similar to the method above by following the instructions on, “How to make jpg images 2x for “Retina” and HiDPI devices in Photoshop”.

 That’s it!
 Pretty simple solutions to make our HTML email images crisp with keeping the file size low.
 Let me know if you have comments or questions below!